combattingbias/combattingbias.huygens.knaw.nl/docs/lifecycle/about.md

 ## Relationship to Other Componenets
 While the [Bias Vocabulary](../types/about.md) examines bias expressions conceptually, this Lifecycle Model takes a process-oriented approach, integrating bias considerations directly into standard dataset creation workflows.
 Together, these components provide both theoretical understanding and practical implementation strategies.

+## Limitations

+We acknowledge that we will inadvertently have missed certain considerations of bias, as well as forms of bias as they appear in other fields, such as cognitive biases.
+This overview is not intended to be - nor should it be interpreted as - conclusive or comprehensive.
+For any queries, comments or feedback, please feel free to [contact us](../../../contact/contact).

 [^1]: This model builds upon Research Data Alliance (July 2024), The creation of a harmonised research data lifecycle (RDL) model and crosswalk to existing models. https://www.rd-alliance.org/wp-content/uploads/2024/09/D1_The-creation-of-a-harmonised-research-data-lifecycle-RDL-model-and-crosswalk-to-existing-models-.pdf.